Explore-In-HMS/common-mobile-services/README.md

 ## Remoteconfig

-Remoteconfig is a service that allows you to make theme changes or in-app changes according to the situation in your application without the need for any updates.
+Remote config is a service that allows you to make theme changes or in-app changes according to the situation in your application without the need for any updates.

 ### How to use

-First of all you shoul create a xml file as like this:
+First of all you should create a xml file as like this:
 ```
 <PreferenceScreen xmlns:android="http://schemas.android.com/apk/res/android">
     <remoteconfig>